 You already have transferable skills

-While you might not have actual bartending experience, you more than likely have a wealth of transferable skills from the rest of your life that you can include on your CV.
+While you might not have actual bartending skills and experience, you more than likely have a wealth of transferable skills from the rest of your life that you can include on your CV.

 When you’re just starting out you’ll be looking at an entry level bartender position.
 In this situation companies understand that you won’t have any hands-on experience.